e-bacho/Apex-Rest-Demo/README.md

 Apex-Rest-Demo
 ==============
-Quick demo to Apex Rest
+Quick demo on Apex Rest

 Endpoint URLs to call the web services: